 There are a few other things to do in Uji if you quickly go through the one-day itinerary or decide to stay overnight.

-4. Tea preparation class at Takumi-no Yakata – learn how to make Uji tea in a traditional tea room
+- Tea preparation class at Takumi-no Yakata – learn how to make Uji tea in a traditional tea room.

-Staying overnight in Uji is unnecessary, but if you like the small-town feel and want to explore more of the countryside, stay overnight in Uji.
+Staying overnight in Uji is unnecessary, but if you like the small-town feel and want to explore more of the countryside, then Uji is an excellent option.

 Below are a few accommodation suggestions if you decide to stay in Uji.
 There are limited options, but these look quite nice and are close to the centre of Uji.

-• Kyoto Uji Cha-gan-ju-tei House ($) – located south of Uji Station (JR), you can get a bed in a dorm or Japanese-style room.
+- Kyoto Uji Cha-gan-ju-tei House ($) – located south of JR Uji Station, you can get a bed in a dorm or Japanese-style room.
+Check Agoda and Booking for current rate and reviews.

-• Kyoto Uji Hanayashiki Ukifune-en ($$$) – splurge and stay at this luxurious hotel by the Uji River.
+- Kyoto Uji Hanayashiki Ukifune-en ($$$) – splurge and stay at this luxurious hotel by the Uji River.
 Sleep in a traditional Japanese room, soak in the hot tub and enjoy your time on the beautiful terrace.
+Check Agoda and Booking for current rate and reviews.

 Day trip to Uji from Kyoto: Is Uji worth visiting?